dolph/CognitiveIoT/README.md

 # [Creating a Cognitive IOT Application that Monitors Household Devices](https://developer.ibm.com/code/patterns/detect-voltage-anomalies-in-household-iot-devices/)

-This Cognitive Journey demonstrates how to build a Cognitive IoT application.
+This Cognitive pattern demonstrates how to build a Cognitive IoT application.
 In cognitive IoT solutions, machine learning takes place in an edge computing architecture.
 Note that Edge computing means that you push computing away from the cloud or data center out towards the sensors.
 Computations happens on the edge gateway (e.g. Simulated Raspberry Pi in this scenario) near the sensors and actors.
 Let's use a simple scenario for illustration.
 Assume that you have a Washing Machine with 3 sensors.

 * Fluid temperature
 * Hardness of H2O